swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 We want to create plots for all of our data sets with a single statement.
 To do that, we'll have to teach the computer how to repeat things.

 So far, we've seen how to create variables that hold a single value.
-For example, we can create a variabe, "a", that holds the integer value 10.
+For example, we can create a variable, "a", that holds the integer value 10.

 ~~~
 a = 10
 ~~~
 {: .python}

-We've also shown how to use these variables to create new values.
+We've also shown how to use these variables to create new variables.
 For instance, we can create a new variable, "b", that holds the value of the first variable multiplied by ten.

 ~~~
 b = a * 10